delacannon/flashcards/SUPABASE_SETUP.md

 1. Start your development server: `pnpm dev`
 2. Open your browser to http://localhost:5173
+3. Test authentication methods:

+   **Email/Password:**
-3. Try creating a new account
+   - Try creating a new account
-4. Check your email for confirmation
+   - Check your email for confirmation
-5. Confirm your account and sign in
+   - Confirm your account and sign in

+   **Google OAuth:**
+   - Click "Continue with Google"
+   - Sign in with your Google account
+   - You should be redirected back to the app and logged in

+   **Discord OAuth:**
+   - Click "Continue with Discord"
+   - Authorize the application in Discord
+   - You should be redirected back to the app and logged in

 ## Environment Variables